 The flowers are the big tell.
 Get photos of the flowers, middle of the flowers, and leaves.

-The most basic clematis group is small-flowered (under 5-inches in diameter) and large-flowered.
+The most basic clematis groups are small-flowered (under 5-inches in diameter) and large-flowered.

 Armed with good photos, you can now try these things:

 - Show the plant to a gardening friend.
 Then, verify that what they told you is true. 😛

 - Ask an online forum that specializes in plant identification.